- Animals - Complaints & Pound

 For submission of application forms or if you need further information, refer to the Contact Council page.

 Working dogs are not required to be registered.
 A "working dog" means a dog usually kept or proposed to be kept – on rural land; and by an owner who is a primary producer, or a person engaged or employed by a primary producer; and primarily for the purpose of droving, protecting, tending or working of stock.
+To determine whether or not your dog meets this criteria, refer to the Working Dog Self Assessment Application in the quick links box above.

 Replacement Registration Tag